xxfoundation/elixxir-docs/message_pickup.md

 ## Introduction

-As was explained in the [architectural overview](architecture.md), the xx network is meant to be a general purpose mix network that can support a wide variety of applications.
+As was explained in the [architectural overview](architecture.md), the XX Network is meant to be a general purpose mix network that can support a wide variety of applications.
 The clients connect directly to the gateways for all their network interactions.
-The first application to be developed by the Elixxir development team is a chat application that supports one on one and group chat.
-For the purpose of persisting received messages from the mixnet, the gateways interact with each other in a gossip protocol so that all the gateways receive a copy of each message.
-Later clients can retrieve their messages from any of the gateways.

 The full end to end path looks like this: